 But…I did not like it.
 At all.

 I tried this recipe 4 different times with various tweaks of the recipe each time.
-(As I said, I really wanted to like it.)
-I ended up throwing away every single loaf, and there is very little I can’t eat.
+(As I said, I really wanted to like it, plus I know how good beans are for weight loss.)
+I ended up throwing away every single loaf, and friends – there is very little I can’t eat.

 I share the recipe here because it continues to be popular among WW members, so if one of you can explain how to make this tasty, I’m all ears.